 But what isn’t too well known is that the role of DHT in the body is for hair growth, not hair loss.
 This steroid hormone is used by the body to promote the growth of bone, muscle and hair.

 This article explains what this secondary effect is, and how the use of finasteride for hair loss treatment only provides some resistance to it.

 Take a look at the eight points below to see how the hair loss process develops (point 1), how the secondary effect of DHT then makes hair loss even worse (points 2 to 7), and how finasteride then tries to tackle it (point 8).
 Please refer to the color-coded diagram below as well.

 1. Hair loss starts when skull expansion of the frontal and parietal bones causes a reduction in the capillary blood supply to hair follicles in the affected region of the scalp.
 Hair follicle miniaturization and hair loss then follow.

 2. The body doesn’t want to lose scalp hair, so it reacts through a process called upregulation (hyperandrogenicity).
-This basically means that the body tries to restore healthy hair regrowth by increasing DHT production* within the follicles affected by skull expansion.
+This basically means that the body tries to restore healthy hair growth by increasing DHT production* within the follicles affected by skull expansion.

 * Remember, that's what DHT does - it stimulates growth, not loss.

-3. Higher DHT levels will accelerate mitosis (cell division) and so should help struggling hair to grow.
+3. Higher DHT levels will accelerate mitosis (cell division) which should help struggling hair to grow.